Calculator-Online.net

 Viscosity Formula:

-The viscosity of water can be determined by the following formula:
+The viscosity of water can be determined using the following formula:

 Where,